 Human Transformation is essential in the rapidly evolving Age of Digital Transformation.

 It has become imperative for leaders, individual contributors, organizations, and processes to transform and evolve along with the world around us.
 Moreover, arriving in a time of continuous transformation and navigating according to old paradigms is like trying to find your way through Oz using a map of Kansas.
 As we become comfortable with the uncertainty of unknown territory, the changes around us go from being challenges to becoming opportunities.

-Meanwhile, the Covid-19 pandemic is also requiring human transformation in enabling remote work and adjusting to a rapidly changing economy.
+Meanwhile, first the Covid-19 pandemic hit and Generative AI is coming online.
+Both requiring human transformation in enabling remote work, adjusting to a rapidly changing economy and a paradigm technology shift.

 In this age of disruption, we must not only embrace change, but also be a catalyst of it.